Mel Karmazin

 Melvin Alan "Mel" Karmazin (born August 24, 1943) is an American executive.
 He was the president of Infinity Broadcasting (formerly known as CBS Radio now Audacy, Inc.) and eventually became the president and CEO of CBS.
-From 2004 to 2012, he was the CEO of Sirius Radio (re-branded Sirius XM Radio after XM merged with Sirius in 2008).
-In October 2012, Karmazin announced that he would be stepping down on February 1, 2013.
-Upon his departure, John C. Malone took over Karmazin's role at SiriusXM.
+From 2004 to 2013, he was the CEO of Sirius Radio.

 Early life and education

-Karmazin was born to a Jewish family in Long Island City, Queens in New York City.
+Karmazin was born in 1943 to a Jewish family in Long Island City, Queens in New York City.
 His father was a taxi driver and his mother a factory worker.
-He first worked as a typist for an advertising firm in high school and then started selling radio ads at the age of 17.
+Mel Karmazin first worked as a typist for an advertising firm in high school and then started selling radio ads at the age of 17.
 He graduated from Pace University with a bachelor's degree in business administration.

 Career

+Early broadcasting and Infinity (1960s–1991)

 After school, he worked for Columbia Broadcasting System selling ads for their radio division.
 In the late 1960s, Karmazin left to work for the broadcasting company Metromedia.
-At Metromedia, Karmazin presided over New York's WNEW (now WBBR) and WNEW-FM when he was approached to run Infinity Broadcasting in 1981.
+At Metromedia from 1970 to 1981, Karmazin presided over New York's WNEW (now WBBR) and WNEW-FM.

+He was approached to run Infinity Broadcasting in 1981.
 Soon after he would add fellow New York stations WKTU and WFAN into Infinity's stable.
 WFAN morning talent Don Imus often referred to Karmazin on the air, never by name, but by the nickname "The Zen Master".
+In the 1980s, he hired Howard Stern after Stern was fired for another station.
+In 1992, he took Infinity public, then sold it in 1996 to CBS via Westinghouse, then the parent of CBS, for $4.9 billion.

+CBS and Viacom (1997–2004)

-Karmazin ran Infinity for 15 years, then sold the company to Westinghouse, then the parent of CBS.
-For most of his career he has been known as a "Wall Street darling" for his ability to drive up the price of his various companies' stock.
-"The joke about him was that he was so pushy that advertisers used to buy airtime from Mel just to get him out of their office," according to a Fortune magazine article.
-When Infinity merged with CBS Corporation in January 1997, Karmazin would first head CBS Radio as chairman and CEO.
-By May of the same year he would become chairman and chief executive officer of the CBS Station Group, overseeing the network's radio and television properties.
+When Infinity merged with CBS Corporation in January 1997, Karmazin began heading CBS Radio as chairman and CEO.
+In May 1997 he became chairman and CEO of the CBS Station Group, overseeing the network's radio and television properties.
+Karmazin ran the combined radio operations after that of Infinity, Westinghouse, and CBS, along with its outdoor advertising business.
 He served as president and chief operating officer of CBS Corporation from April 1998 until January 1999.
+In October 1998, Karmazin "forced" his superior's resignation at CBS, becoming CEO of CBS in 1999.

-Viacom, a media conglomerate that includes CBS, UPN, MTV, BET, Comedy Central, Paramount Pictures and Showtime, absorbed CBS Corporation as of 2000.
+In 2000, he became COO of Viacom-CBS, after Viacom, a media conglomerate that includes CBS, UPN, MTV, BET, Comedy Central, Paramount Pictures and Showtime, absorbed CBS Corporation that year.
 As an executive of an even bigger conglomerate, Karmazin and Viacom chief Sumner Redstone had many differences, leading to Karmazin's resignation in May 2004.
 Karmazin later said he didn't get along with Redstone and found it difficult to be "No. 2" at a company, but particularly under Redstone.
 The two executives continued to snipe at each other through the media even a year after Karmazin left Viacom.